tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Thermal Physics/Temperature.md

 ### Evaporating and boiling
 - Evaporation occurs at all temperatures and is when the most energetic particles escape the liquids surface.
 - Boiling only occurs at the boiling point and is where the whole of the liquid is changing state.
+## Triple point of water
+- The temperature and pressure at which a substance can exist in equilibrium in the liquid, solid, and. gaseous states.